Graham-72/Form-element-layout/README.md

 * [Multiupload filefield widget ](https://www.drupal.org/project/multiupload_filefield_widget)
 * [Multiupload imagefield widget](https://www.drupal.org/project/multiupload_imagefield_widget)

-For other field widgets it will simply recursively apply the `#description_display` attribute in tandem with the `#description` attribute if found.
-Depending on the `#type` of the element after form processing is finished it will work most of the time.
+Otherwise it has a fall-back mechanism that recursively will attach the appropriate Form API attributes for elements likely to be rendered.
 If it doesn't and your favorite module doesn't respond to the configuration, please issue a feature request for it!

 Field modules may also provide support for `fel_fields.module` by adding a plugin for it.
 This is documented in the [Advanced help][] section of this